 Step 1: Launch MiniTool Partition Wizard.
 Right-click on the partition of the USB drive.
 Then, choose the Format option from the context menu.

 Step 2: A Format Partition wizard window will pop up.
-On this window, select a proper file system.
+In this window, select a proper file system.
 In general, you can choose NTFS, FAT32, or exFAT for your USB drive.
 Then, click the OK button.

 Step 3: Click the Apply button to execute the pending operation.